Steam Deck reservation errors abound, ship date now early 2022

 - $649 for the 512GB version

 The more expensive versions have faster storage, and you can add more storage space to all three models with a MicroSD card.
-More on the Steam Deck specs here.
+More on the specs here.

 Steam Decks will start shipping to addresses in the United States, Canada, the European Union, and the UK this December, but only for those who were able to reserve them early, it seems.
 Availability in other regions will follow.